What is DIP Financing or Debtor in Possession Financing?

 Assuming the existing lender has DIP capability, a business owner should next ask, “can I still work with my existing lender, or is our relationship past the point of no return?”
 At times, stresses giving rise to a bankruptcy filing produce an irreversible and unreconcilable difference between borrower and lender.
 Other times, matters get unavoidably personal, making starting fresh a reasonable, practical, and often necessary alternative.

-- Help going forward.
-Often a new source can provide more than just required funding—but also a relationship that may prove helpful for the business once debtor in possession financing is retired.
+Often a new source can provide more than just required funding.
+Additionally, a relationship that may prove helpful for the business once debtor in possession financing is retired.
 Ease of doing business during the DIP period is often a key determinant and a proxy for how well a relationship will work going forward.

-Areas of expertise to look for in a DIP Funder:
+What Areas of Expertise to look for in a DIP Funder?

 - an online application process